jortsmoder/wikiofdark.art/docs/index.md

 Typically when on HRT, it takes a long time for fat to redistribute to the desired places.
 The turnover rate for adipocyte cells at a constant bodyweight is about 10% per year, with half of the adipocytes being replaced every ~8.3 years on average.

-Some have suggested that weight cycling when on HRT can lead to getting results sooner.
+This naive estimate is misleading, and studies seem to find redistribution effects way earlier than you'd expect if it acted via turnover.
+But some still suggest that weight cycling when on HRT can lead to getting results sooner.

 Links: